Riding Mower Deck Leveling: How to Get an Even Cut Every Time

 Part 2: Front-to-Back Leveling (Pitch Adjustment)

 The deck pitch refers to whether the front of the deck is higher or lower than the rear.
-Properly set deck pitch has the front of the deck 1/4 inch lower than the rear at the same cutting height setting.
-This forward-low pitch causes the blade to cut into uncut grass cleanly rather than pushing it down, and prevents clumping.
+Proper deck pitch usually puts the front of the deck about 1/4 inch lower than the rear at the same cutting height setting.
+This forward-low pitch helps the blade cut into standing grass cleanly instead of pushing it over, and it also reduces clumping.

 Step 5: Measure Front-to-Back Blade Position